arturoCrisanto/cypress-cucumber/README.md

     ]
 }
 ```
+## 8. Adjust File System Structure
-after that adjust the file system in the Cypress folder
+Organize your file system within the Cypress folder as follows:

-for the Cypress test directory
+*For Cypress test files: `cypress/regression/{testName}/{testname.cy.js}`
-cypress/regression/{testName}/{testname.cy.js}

-for the feature
-cypress/regression/{testName.feature}
+*For feature files: `cypress/regression/{testName.feature}`

-## and you're done with the installation
+## Running the Project

-you can run the project
+After completing the installation and configuration, you can run the project using the following commands:

 ```bash
 npm i
 ```

 ```bash
 npm run dev
 ```

 ```bash
 npx cypress open
 ```

-for opening using chrome
+To open using Chrome:

 ```bash
 npx cypress open --browser chrome
 ```

-for further documentation regard to this [docu](https://www.npmjs.com/package/@badeball/cypress-cucumber-preprocessor?activeTab=readme)
+For further documentation, refer to the  [docu](https://www.npmjs.com/package/@badeball/cypress-cucumber-preprocessor?activeTab=readme)

-as for the Steps regard to this website [steps](https://filiphric.com/cucumber-in-cypress-a-step-by-step-guide)
+Additionally, detailed steps can be found at [steps](https://filiphric.com/cucumber-in-cypress-a-step-by-step-guide)